Loose leaves, strong flavors, delicate aromas - here's everything you need to know about storing tea.

 • Keep in mind that moisture is enemy number one.
 Take care to store dried tea away from a dishwasher vent and far from any steam spewed by boiling water.
 The better your storage choice, the longer your tea will stay fresh and fragrant.

 What happens after you’ve filled the cups and those damp tea leaves have settled to the bottom of your pot?
 Savvy tea fanciers may allow a little of their brew to remain unconsumed.
 Later, they might add a dollop or two to perk up their salad dressings or reserve the consumed leaves to mulch plants.
 Some tea fanciers insist that a tablespoon or two of brewed green tea can add zest to a salad dressing.
-When dried, these same spent leaves can be crumbled and added to stir-fried chicken or, mixed with flour, can add a flavor bonus when you’re dredging fish or chicken.
-Another popular option: Use brewed tea instead of water when cooking rice.
+When dried, these same spent leaves can be crumbled and added to stir-fried chicken or, mixed with flour, which can add a flavor bonus when you’re dredging fish or chicken.
+Another popular option is: Use brewed tea instead of water when cooking rice.

 Whether you’re preparing sweets or soups, consider tea a special ingredient, one so subtle that nobody else needs to know!